encircle/dockerbuilds/README.md

 echo "HTPASS=USER:$(openssl passwd -apr1 PASSWORD)" >> .env
 ```

-7. Apply standard permissions to wordpress/drupal (web root) folder and containing folders/files.
-This script runs within the container every hour,
+7. Apply standard permissions to wordpress/drupal (web root) folder and containing folders/files

-   however it should be run manually when the container is first created.
+*** This script runs within the container every hour, however it should be run manually when the container is first created ***

 ```console
 docker exec -it wordpress /bin/sh